 Just like adult teeth, primary teeth can decay from the time they appear in the mouth.
 Decay is caused when bacteria uses sugars from foods to produce acids.
 These acids attack teeth causing mineral loss.
 Early stages of mineral loss are reversible, but continued acid attack leads to a cavity that requires filling.

 Babies are born without decay-causing bacteria in their mouths.
 The bacteria is passed to babies by contact such as kissing, food tasting, or by cleaning a dummy in a parent’s mouth.
 Transfer of bacteria can be delayed if parents and caregivers have healthy, decay free mouths.
 One of the best ways to give your child a head start to staying decay free is to ensure your own teeth and gums are healthy and clean.

-Children tend to imitate their parents behaviors.
-By looking after your own teeth you set a good example for your children.
+Children tend to imitate their parents’ behaviours.
+By looking after your own teeth, you set a good example for your children.
 Talk to your child about the importance of healthy teeth and gums.
-Visit DENTAL REFLECTIONS regularly to maintain your own oral health, which will in turn benefit your child.
+We also suggest that you visit Dental Reflections regularly to maintain your own oral health, which will in turn benefit your child.

 When I was a kid, I had a real sweet tooth and a lot of cavities.
 It was no fun.
 I think my toothaches even made it harder for me to concentrate in school.
 I’m going to make sure that my kid doesn’t go through that.
 I’ve already talked to Danny’s dentist about what I can do to help prevent him from getting cavities.
 Here’s the plan: